 Luis is Senior Engineering Director at Five AI (acquired by Bosch) where for the last 5 years he has focused on development of autonomous vehicles tech.
 Formerly Product Director at Neul (acquired by Huawei) and led various R&D programs in the semi-conductor industry (Nokia, Renesas, Broadcom).
 Luis is a firm believer in the opportunities enabled by Deep tech, and the innovation and delivery power of a focused engineering team.

 John Bechtel is the founder of Badger Pass, a consultancy supporting small Internet of Things technology companies.
 His extensive international experience in Canada, the UK, Europe, Japan and Australia in start-up, medium-sized and large organisations includes a range of senior management functions from engineering to sales to product management to managing director.
 He has worked on Hypercat and Weightless, and is a Cambridge Wireless SIG champion in software and open source.
 John holds a Bachelors degree in Systems Design Engineering from the University of Waterloo in Canada, attended Henley Management College MBA school, and is a certified PRINCE2 project management Practitioner.

-Dejan is an independent senior consultant advising a range of clients across both public and private sectors.
+Dejan is a senior consultant who has advised a range of clients across both public and private sectors.
 His particular focus is development of open and shared connectivity and data infrastructure to support product development and service transformation within complex innovation ecosystems.